 Peer-reviewed books, articles, policy reports and impact work.

 Matthew has published widely in the areas of British and European politics, radical and extreme politics, voting and elections.
 The publications listed below are published in peer-reviewed journals and/or books.
-Click on the title for links.
+Some prominent lectures are also included.

 (Chapter) Matthew Goodwin (2012) ‘Backlash in the ‘hood: Exploring Support for the British National Party at the Local Level’, in Andrea Mammone et al. (eds.)
 Mapping the Far Right in Contemporary Europe, New York and Oxford: Berghahn